Hopac/Hopac/README.md

 is that using the high-level primitives supported by Hopac it should be possible to program a wide range of PAC architectures with good performance without resorting to low level locking primitives.

+This rationale became much longer that I hoped for.
+Hopefully you got something out of reading it. :)

 Licensing
 ---------